A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

 where $\kappa$ is the curvature of the streamline and $\tau$ is the curvature of the curve perpendicular to the streamline.
 The total curvature can be estimated by reformulating \eqref{Euler_vorticity} as

 If $\bv$ admits a phase function $\theta$ with $\frac{\bv}{|\bv|}=(\cos\theta,\sin\theta)$, it follows from \eqref{Euler_divergence_form} that $\theta$ solves

 Hamel and Nadirashvili \cite{HN_ARMA_2019} used the above equation as the starting point to prove their rigidity theorem for steady Euler flows in $\mbR^2$ that are strictly away from stagnation.
-In previous work \cite{GXX_arXiv_2024}, under the assumption that $\bv/|\bv|$ omits a value in $\mbS^1$, the author derived an approximating equation for \eqref{elliptic_phase}.
+In previous work \cite{GXX_arXiv_2024}, under the assumption that $\bv/|\bv|$ omits a value in $\mbS^1$, the authors derived an approximating equation for \eqref{elliptic_phase}.
 This led to estimates for the total curvature and, consequently, to rigidity results for steady Euler flows in certain unbounded domains.

 However, equation \eqref{elliptic_phase} may fail to hold globally under the sole assumption of no contractible closed streamlines.
-Our key observation is that this assumption implies $u^{-1}(\msR(u))$ decomposes into at most countably many curved periodic strips $\{S_j\}$, in each of which $\bv$ admits a phase $\theta_j$ satisfying \eqref{elliptic_phase}.
-Applying energy estimates for \eqref{elliptic_phase} and Bernoulli’s principle, we find that
+Our key observation is that under this assumption, $u^{-1}(\msR(u))$ can be decomposed into at most countably many curved periodic strips $\{S_j\}$, in each of which $\bv$ admits a phase $\theta_j$ satisfying \eqref{elliptic_phase}.
+Applying energy estimates to \eqref{elliptic_phase} and Bernoulli’s law, we find that

 Since $u^{-1}(\msC(u))\cap \{|\nabla u|>0 \}$ is $\mcH^2$-null, and